ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-09-a-bag-of-shit.md

 ![Ran down house in Montemor-o-Novo](/assets/images/IMG_0493.jpg)

-The town didn't feel dead, yet.
+The town didn't feel dead, though.
 Maybe because of all these lively gardens with orange trees?

 ![Orange tree in Montemor-o-Novo](/assets/images/IMG_0494.jpg)